 A visit must also include a trip to the The Redoubt Fortress and The Pavilion, both ideally located next to one another on Eastbourne seafront.

-Why not check beaches nearby as we have 6 beaches around Eastbourne, 23 beaches in East Sussex, or have a look at our list of East Sussex dog friendly beaches, or even our United Kingdom Blue Flag beach list.
+Why not check beaches nearby as we have 6 Eastbourne beaches and 23 East Sussex beaches.
+You can even take a look at our list of East Sussex dog friendly beaches or even our United Kingdom Blue Flag beach list.

 Want some ideas on where to visit?